aambrioso1/NLP/transformers/On What Transformers Know.md

 * "zero-shot-classification"
 * "conversational"

-Note that my goal is not to demonstrate the pre-tuned language tasks but rather to explore the general knowledge of the fine-tuned models and their ability to "understand" prompts.
+Note that my goal is not to demonstrate the language tasks but rather to explore the general knowledge of the fine-tuned models and their ability to "understand" prompts.

 Ultimately I would like to get a better understanding of:
 * what transformers "know" and don't "know".